Scott3142/python-programming/site/codelabs/guess-the-number.md

 - We need to know how to *loop until a condition*.
 - We need to know how to *test if a statement is true*.

-You can find the relevant informtion for each of these points in [Part 1](https://scott3142.uk/python-programming/codelabs/part-1/) of the course material.
+You can find the relevant informtion for each of these points in [Part 1](https://scott3142.uk/python-programming/codelabs/part-1/) and [Part 2](https://scott3142.uk/python-programming/codelabs/part-2/) of the course material.

 ### Improving the program